srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Check for any no-shows
 - Construct the league for the session
 - Import the league into the compstate
+- Set a volunteer start time for the day of the live stream (10am seems to work well for livestreams happening around lunchtime)

 ## Match Running